Monitor Wi-Fi Signal and Map It With NetSpot

 Now you are ready to monitor your wireless network.
 Walk to one corner of the area you wish to monitor.
 Click the point on the map that corresponds to where you are standing.
 NetSpot will then take its first measurement (or data sample).
 Hold still until the scan is complete.

 Walk to the next spot and click the map again to take your next measurement.
-Once you have taken at least three scans, the option to Stop the scan is activated, as you have reached the minimum samples required to build a report.
+Once you have taken at least three scans, the option heatmaps is activated, as you have reached the minimum samples required to build a report.

-Continue moving and scanning until you have covered the whole area, then click the Stop Scan button.
+Continue moving and scanning until you have covered the whole area, then click the heatmaps button in the top-right corner.

 Find your WLAN from the list of networks on the left side of the window.
 Uncheck the boxes next to the other wireless networks, leaving only your network checked.

 Study WiFi heatmaps shown for your wireless network.
-Use the drop-down menu in the lower toolbar to choose between Signal Level, Signal-to-Noise Ratio (macOS version only) and other Wi-Fi monitoring visualizations.
-You can export and save the heatmaps.
+Use the drop-down menu in the lower toolbar to choose between Signal Level, Signal-to-Noise Ratio Noise Level and other Wi-Fi monitoring visualizations.

-By taking multiple scans over time and saving them as zone's snapshots (available only in NetSpot PRO and Enterprise), you will be able to steadily monitor your WiFi network coverage.
+By taking multiple scans over time and saving them as zone’s snapshots (however, the number of snapshots you can create depends on your license), you will be able to steadily monitor your WiFi network coverage.
 You can detect changes to the network signal and identify new sources of interference.
 The status of all wireless access points can also be monitored and you can keep an eye on their security settings as well.

 NetSpot Wi-Fi Monitor Will